BorislavNedev/data-cleaning-tool/README.md

-This is a small cleaning tool for data using python and pandas
+This is a small cleaning tool project using python and pandas